 We considered the option of using a multiplexer chip thus reducing the number of IOs required but multiplexers with 16 or more outputs per IC are expensive.
 The more economically feasible option is to use three eight-output multiplexers.
 This would require at least nine control pins from a microcontroller, which were too many.
 We opted to deploy a shift registers in a daisy-chain configuration, which essentially creates a single large shift register while using the same common control signals for each chip.
 This requires only five control signal lines for any number of shift registers in a daisy-chain configuration.
 Least significant bit asserted will shift and activate the column row in sequential fashion.
 Eventually, each of the nine columns was connected to voltage divider circuit.
 The layout of our connections to and from the sensing mat is shown in Fig. 7.
-A common eight output shift register, the Texas Instruments SN74HC595N was chosen for our application.
+A common eight output shift register, the Texas Instruments SN74HC595N is it necessary to mention it was chosen for our application.

 The three shift registers in Fig. 8A can be seen in the top middle of the breadboard connected to the 19 red cables on the top left.
 The diodes for all the 19 rows are connected at the outputs of the shift registers.
 The 9 red cables at the bottom left are connected to the 9 ADC input channels.
 These input channels were then connected to Arduino Leonardo development board using voltage dividers.
-Breadboard testing was a significant aspect in the development of design as it allowed us to verify our circuit schematic which was then finalized for printed circuit board (PCB) production.